EFanZh/Graphviz-Preview/README.md

 - After saving an untitled file, the preview becomes invalid.
 - The graph border and the the shadow is not strictly aligned.
 - When the zoom ratio is too large, the graph may be at a wrong position.
-- Current, only one “dot” application is allowed to run, so the preview may not look very smooth when the source is being edited quickly.